Command Tags

 • _ExecuteSpecialCommandAll – Gives access to all administrator commands

-• _ExecuteCommandsInTag – Gives access to commands in this tag regardless if the command is administrator only or not.
+• _ExecuteCommandsInTag – Gives access to commands in this tag regardless of whether the command is administrator only or not.

-• _ResetCommandQueue – Gives access to reset the device commands queue when the command has the option to be queued.
+• _ResetCommandQueue – Gives access to reset the tracker commands queue when the command can be queued.

 Creating a command tag